9bishal/1CR23AI020_Bishal-Kumar-Shah_TYL-MAD/README.md

-Created HelloWorld mobile application for ios and android.
-Even this works on the web
+Created HelloWorld mobile application for ios and android and even works on the web